 WordPress users have an advantage over blogger blogs due to the fact there are many WordPress plugins that help them do any things they can never imagine doing on blogger, But sometimes advantages can be the reason for one’s undoing.

 We install many plugins that eat up a lot of our server resources and reduce blog page load time.
 Here are some tips you should keep in mind while using WordPress plugins

 - Use a single plugin doing the task that requires a bunch of plugins

 Many bloggers have a significant doubt which is “How Many Widgets We Have To Use in a template“, For example, if we use related posts widget, social share widget in our template which is very essential then there is no need to remove them.
 So hope you understand what I am trying to say.
 It only depends on your niche and your purpose.

 5. Optimize Your Blog Images

-Image optimization is also the very important factor to reduce your website page speed.
+Image optimization is also a very important factor to reduce your website page speed.
 Use a suitable image and reduce the image size as much as possible.
-Before upload the images you should compress the mage with the help of image compression tools.
+Before uploading the images you should compress the mage with the help of a WordPress image compression plugin.

 How to fix image size

 - Reduce the size of the image by using image size compression plugins smush it.
 Smush plugin reduce image size without losing image quality.